 You can convert Red Hat Enterprise Linux derivative distributions into a supportable Red Hat Enterprise Linux on a host while retaining installed applications and configurations.
-Satellite provides Convert2RHEL utilities to simplify the conversion process.
+Satellite provides the Convert2RHEL utility to simplify the conversion process.

-The Convert2RHEL utilities in Satellite contain an Ansible role and Ansible playbook.
+The Convert2RHEL utility in Satellite consists of an Ansible role and Ansible playbook.
 You use the Ansible role to generate conversion data on Satellite Server, which includes enabling required repositories and creating products, activation keys, and host groups.
 Then you perform the actual conversion on the host using the Ansible playbook, which installs the Convert2RHEL CLI tool on the host and runs it.